 The rehearsed nature of the “debates” makes sense, as they are one of the few opportunities for ordinary people to hear directly from the Democratic candidates, without PR companies, spokespersons, and Twitter accounts standing in the way of perception.
 Nevertheless, after about 15 minutes of Joe Biden and various centrists knocking down solutions to pressing issues, it becomes clear that the debates mainly serve as damage control for the private interests that are hoarding billions of dollars at the expense of our healthcare, education, and environment.

 This tactic requires a framing of our political reality that lacks context (especially when it comes to the influence of money in politics), which is why the Democratic Party’s dominant message during Donald’s reign has been “Because of Trump”—a mantra that evolved into “because of Russia, because of Facebook, because of the migrant crisis, because of the market, because of Republicans, because of Mitch, because of capitalism,” and so on.
-The excuses are as endless as the the personalities who crawled out of the woodwork to challenge Trumbo.
-Yet, public intellectuals like Cornel West warn that the media’s “liberal self-righteousness” isn’t enough to challenge the forces behind Mr. Trump.
+The excuses are as endless as the personalities who crawled out of the woodwork to challenge Trumbo.
+Nevertheless, as Cornel West has pointed out, “liberal self-righteousness” isn’t going to be enough to challenge the forces behind Trump.

 The gamble corporate Democrats are taking is clear—they will either lose the 2020 election by alienating progressives the same way Clinton and her team alienated and attacked Bernie supporters in 2016, or they will manage to squeak in Biden, Harris, or whoever else has the support of Wall Street and various Super PACs.